 Teacher Quality

 The teachers on Glo are experienced and the production is excellent.
 Classes feel close to a real studio.
 Following specific teachers across months builds the kind of relationship that deepens practice.
+This is the single strongest reason to subscribe to Glo, and it is something no algorithmic app can replicate.

 Library Depth

 Yoga across styles, pilates across levels, and meditation across approaches.
 If you want to explore, Glo has range.
+The library is large enough that even after a year of regular use, there is more to discover.

 Where Glo Falls Short